pbrandt1/flight-dynamics-tutorials/Mars Stationary/README.md

 Go to Mission -> Propoagate1 and click the little dots under Spacecraft List to add your new spacecraft to the propagator.

-Then go to DefaultOrbitView and add these to your visualization, and enjoy this extremely fun vizualization.
+Then go to DefaultOrbitView and add these to your visualization, then enjoy the view.
+The slow but unrelenting motion of the satellites in the unstable points feels like something out of a screensaver.

 ![Mars stationary orbits at the stable and unstable longitudes](https://github.com/pbrandt1/flight-dynamics-tutorials/raw/master/Mars%20Stationary/areostationary-stable-unstable.png)